ndeimler99/demultiplexing-ndeimler99/README.md

 # Description
-	This program will analyze Illumina FastQ data output and demultiplex the multiplexed data, as well as discard indexed reads in which the indices contain an N or fall below an average quality score of 30.
+	This program (written in Python3) will analyze Illumina FastQ data output and demultiplex the multiplexed data, as well as discard indexed reads in which the indices contain an N or fall below an average quality score of 30.
 This program does not, however, determine the quality score of the entire read nor does it error correct low quality indices.
 ## Inputs:
 	-f1 = File One (Must be FASTQ) - Read One (Actual Sequence of Read One)
 	-f2 = File Two (Must be FASTQ) - Read Two (Index One Sequence)